openvinotoolkit/docker_ci/dockerfiles/ubuntu18/build_custom/README.md

 ```

 **For example**:
-This command builds an image without OpenCV.
+This command builds an image without OpenCV and OpenVINO source code:
 ```
 docker build --target openvino -t ie:latest .
 ```